vishalrjpt02/North-Rembebers/README.md

 # North-Rembebers

-This Repositery contains the two ASP.net MVC applications.
+This Repository contains the two ASP.net MVC applications.

   1. Juice Shop vendor MVC application.

-     Intro : This a WEB-Based MVC Application where a Juice Shop Ecomerce App is created.
+     Intro : This a WEB-Based MVC Application where a Juice Shop Ecommerce App is created.

      Tech used : ----->>
      Backend :